perara/MapAI-Competition/README.md

 on a github page.

+### Uploading and downloading models from Huggingface

+As the .pt files for models can be rather large, we want you to upload the model files to your own google drive and download them from there during evaluation.

+1. Train a model and get the .pt file
+2. Upload the modelfile to a google drive folder
+3. Enable sharing with link (Which allows us to use gdown to download the modelfile)
+4. Get the link
+   * Most likely looking like: "https://drive.google.com/file/d/1wFHRUDe29a82fof1LNwFsFpOvX0StWL5/view?usp=sharing"
+   * Then just put the sharing link into the _pt_share_link_ variable in both evaluate_task_*.py files which will get the id and put it into the correct format
+5. Test the modelfiles and check that it is correct and loads correctly
+6. During submission, ensure this works correctly by following the "Checklist before submission" section

 ### Checklist before submission

 * Verify that, from inside the src folder, you can run the following commands: